South Carolina Defective Products Lawyers

 The other main group of damages, known as non-economic damages, involves forms of harm that are less easy to calculate, such as pain and suffering.

-Further, any defendant that has engaged in intentional misconduct either by not preventing defective products from entering the marketplace or in concealing known defects and dangers from consumers, or that otherwise deserves to be punished, may be ordered to pay punitive damages.
+Further, any defendant that has engaged in intentional misconduct either by not preventing defective products from entering the marketplace or in concealing known defects and dangers from consumers or that otherwise deserves to be punished may be ordered to pay punitive damages.
 Punitive damages are also meant to deter parties like the defendant from engaging in similar behavior.
 The threat of large awards from a jury for intentional conduct that has damaged someone is intended to make potential product liability defendants take more care in the design, manufacture, and provision of appropriate information to maintain safety for a person who has purchased their product.

 Strom Law Firm SC LawyersWhile you do not absolutely need to hire an attorney, it may be more helpful than in a standard personal injury case.
 The experienced defective product attorneys at Strom Law Firm have access to experts who can testify on your behalf, and an attorney will be better able than an individual victim to counter the tactics of defense attorneys.
 If the defendant makes a settlement offer, your attorney can realistically evaluate whether it is a good deal.
 Since these cases usually involve huge amounts of money, defendants tend to take them seriously.
-Hiring your own attorney can send a message that you are taking your case seriously as well.
+Hiring your attorney can also send a message that you are taking your case seriously.

 What makes a product defective?